-I've had a great time at my current position as digital media specialist at Reed, where I have the chance to interview students about their thesis experiencea>, create over a dozen videos concerning the Reed canyon that are posted on itunesU, or crafted videos and visual imagery for events and other projects.
-Here are a few . . .
+I've had a great time at my current position as digital media specialist at Reed, where I have the chance to work on a variety of fun projects.

 Created as an online multimedia album of a European tour with mward.